West Chester University station

 West Chester University station is a former railroad station in West Chester, Pennsylvania.
 It was a stop on the Pennsylvania Railroad's (PRR) West Chester Line, and later became a part of SEPTA Regional Rail's R3 West Chester line before being closed in 1986.
-The West Chester Railroad heritage railway purchased the line, but does not use West Chester University station.
+The West Chester Railroad heritage railway leased the line, but does not use West Chester University station.